Apl0x/VALORANT_scoreboard_reader/README.md

 The output is as a csv file.
 The script will prompt if you want the file in EU (; as delimiter) or UK (, as delimiter) format.
 It is possible to hardcode this into your personal version by altering the write_csv function.

+## Prerequsites
+sys, opencv, numpy, pytessetact, math, csv, tqdm and PIL.

+All dependancies may be installed using pip or pip3 as such: pip3 install os-sys opencv-python pytesseract python-math python-csv tqdm pillow